BuildFarBox/FarBox-Doc/docs/2 Template & API/3 functions.markdown

 ### append

-Append some content into a specified file, accpets these parameters:
+Append some content into a specified file, accepts these parameters:

 - path: file path (required)
 - content: the content to append (required)